 Randolph’s Construction Skilled Trades Explorer program is primarily designed to do two things: first, expose high school students to many of the different construction skilled trades apprenticeship training schools that exist in the Metropolitan Detroit area and, second, to educate them about the career and financial advantages of becoming a journeyman by way of an apprenticeship program.
 As a result of their participation in this program, students learn about the technical and soft skills needed to be successful in the “real world” work environment of those who are pursuing a construction industry career.

 Microsoft Office Specialist

 Microsoft Office Specialist is a program sponsored by Microsoft Office and taught by Microsoft Office trained technicians.
 Students get real-world education, college readiness, employability training, and valuable credentials that are in demand now and in the future.
-This program ties in those skills needed for tomorrow, teaches tools for building technology skills, and provides industry-leading technology skills to help bridge the skills gap-TODAY !
+This program ties in those skills needed for tomorrow, teaches tools for building technology skills, and provides industry-leading technology skills to help bridge the skills gap.

 About the Principal